- Location on famous Seven Mile Beach

 To get the most out of a stay while paying the least, guests should book a room at Legends; rooms are not only cheaper, but they're all air-conditioned (at Samsara, only some are).
-Guests at Legends also get first dibs on the best spots on the, if they set up before the shuttle bus from Samsara arrives.
+Guests at Legends also get first dibs on the best spots on the beach, if they set up before the shuttle bus from Samsara arrives.
 And when guests at Legends tire of the beach scene, they can board the shuttle to Samsara for some quiet R&R on the resort’s cliffs, at its pools, and at its spa -- the property remains fairly empty during the day anyway because most of the guests are at Legends’ beach.
 Legends guests can return to the beach just in time for sunset, and, should they wish to check out Samsara’s extremely popular Ciao Jamaica, the restaurant will send a car to pick diners up gratis.

 Along Negril’s famed Seven Mile beach with plenty nearby and a free shuttle to West End Road